 If you identify or suspect a risk to customer data, then your fall-back plans will need to include communicating with the Information Commissioner’s Office (ICO) within 72 hours of a breach.

 Likewise, if payment details are compromised then businesses should also inform the PCI Security Standards Council, which regulates the security of payment information.

-Superscript’ Chief Underwriting Officer, Ben Rose, detailed what to do in the event of a GDPR breach in a previous blog.
+Superscript’ Chief Underwriting Officer, Ben Rose, detailed everything you need to know about GDPR in a previous blog.

 2. Track the device